Measurement of the $e^+e^-\to\pi^+\pi^-$ cross section from threshold to 1.2 GeV with the CMD-3 detector: Results

 One of the main applications of the measured $e^+e^-\to hadrons$ cross sections is the evaluation of the hadronic part of the anomalous magnetic moment of the muon $a_\mu=(g_\mu-2)/2$, which is calculated via the dispersive integral~\cite{Gourdin:1969dm}:

 where $K(s)$ -- is known analytical kernel function.
 The dispersive integral requires the bare cross section, which can be obtained from the measured one $\sigma_{\pi^+\pi^-} (s)$:

-by subtracting the vacuum polarization ${\cal P}(s)$ of the intermediate photon and adding the final state radiation in the point-like approximation with the $\Lambda(s)$ term~\cite{Bystritskiy:2005ib,Hoefer:2001mx}.
+by subtracting the vacuum polarization ${\cal P}(s)$ of the intermediate photon and adding the final state radiation in the pointlike approximation with the $\Lambda(s)$ term~\cite{Bystritskiy:2005ib,Hoefer:2001mx}.
 The most recent the muon (g-2)/2 evaluations can be found in the references~\cite{Keshavarzi:2019abf,Davier:2019can,Aoyama:2020ynm}, and the $\pi^+\pi^-$ hadronic channel gives the dominant contribution to the hadronic part and determines the overall precision of the full $a_\mu$ value.

 In order to evaluate the impact of our result it is calculated the contribution to the $a_\mu^{had,LO}$ from the $e^+e^-\to \pi^+\pi^-$ process using data from the various experiments in the common energy range $0.6<\sqrt{s}<0.88$~GeV.
 This particular energy range was chosen for two reasons: it is covered by many high-precision experiments and it gives more than 50\% of the full $a_\mu^{had,LO}$ integral.
 The dispersive integral calculation is performed by using linear interpolation between the experimental points with the proper account of the statistical and systematic errors.
 The results of the $a_\mu^{had,LO}$ calculations are shown in Fig.~\ref{amurho} and given in Table~\ref{amufpinumbers}.
+The yellow band corresponds to the average of all experiments before CMD-3, where the gray band includes additional uncertainty inflation due to the KLOE/$BABAR$ inconsistency.
 The first line in Table~\ref{amufpinumbers} corresponds to the combined result of all measurements before CMD-2 experiment.

 The pion form factor measurements from the RHO2013 and RHO2018 seasons of the CMD-3 experiment give the statistically consistent results for the $a_\mu^{had,LO}$ integral as: \\